andy-maier/pytest-easy-server/docs/api.rst

 API Reference
 =============

-This section describes the API of the pytest-tars package.
+This section describes the API of the pytest-easy-server package.

 .. _`server_definition fixture`: